mikemerin/McKinseyChallengeAPP/README.md

 + Note: if npm does not work on your machine, copy and paste the following into your terminal:

 ---

 brew uninstall --force node
 brew update
 brew install nvm
 export NVM_DIR=~/.nvm
 source $(brew --prefix nvm)/nvm.sh nvm install 6

 ---

-2. Type 'npm start' load up your server (after loading the API), then choose a port different than the normal localhost:3001
+2. Type 'npm start' load up your server (after loading the API), then choose a port different than the normal (such as localhost:3001)